 Since information related to seed specimens is so crucial for long-term storage, durable, reliable barcode labels play just as an imperative role in managing these seed banks.
 With barcodes, traceable information can quickly be retrieved along with all relevant information.
 While the seed samples are undergoing the evaluation―even in cryogenic storage―it is essential that the specimens have a labels that will function in tough environments involving chemicals, extremely low temperatures and dampness.

 For this type of application, Electronic Imaging Materials offers our unique, specifically-engineered CryoLabel® materials, available either as pre-printed or blank labels.
 Blank labels give a facility the option to do onsite printing right when they need their labels.
-For those who are new to printing barcodes, we also have QuickStart Label Printing Systems that include a thermal transfer printer, barcode label software and labels to fit exact needs.
-If such a seedbank is not comfortable or too busy to print their own labels, we can print them for them.

 Our CryoLabel® labels are a made from a sturdy plastic material that resists chemicals and moisture, but most importantly they can withstand extreme cold temperatures needed to eliminate moisture.
 They offer excellent durability and will withstand long-term storage without deterioration of the label or its printed information.
 Seedbanks can be relieved knowing our CryoLabel® will ensure the security and safe keeping of their valuable investment in our future.